Android-for-Python/Android-for-Python-Users/README.md

 * There are Python style trailing comments in the buildozer.spec

+## UC Browser Interaction

-* The first time an app is run after its install it may be *very* slow to start if UC Browser is installed on the Android device and is scanning.
+If UC Browser is installed and is scanning, the first time a Kivy app is run after its install it may be *very* slow to start.
+To verify this is the case look ing the debug logcat output for multiple UC Browser messages about bad video file format.

 ## Changing buildozer.spec